Chart Color Schemes

 Ashfield - South's population is slightly younger than the national pattern

-The median age in Ashfield - South is 38 years, close to Greater Sydney's average of 37 and equivalent to Australia's median of 38.
-Compared to Greater Sydney, Ashfield - South has a higher percentage of residents aged 25-34 (21.5%) but fewer residents aged 5-14 (7.4%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and now, the proportion of residents aged 15 to 24 has increased from 11.5% to 12.5%, while the proportion of those aged 55 to 64 has decreased from 10.9% to 10.1%.
-By 2041, Ashfield - South's age composition is projected to change significantly.
-The number of residents aged 75-84 is expected to grow by 78%, reaching 1,417 from 794.
+The median age in Ashfield - South is 38 years, closely matching Greater Sydney's average of 37 and Australia's median of 38.
+Compared to Greater Sydney, Ashfield - South has a higher proportion of residents aged 25-34 (21.5%) but fewer residents aged 5-14 (7.4%).
+The concentration of 25-34 year-olds is significantly above the national average of 14.5%.
+Between the 2021 Census and now, the proportion of residents aged 15-24 has increased from 11.5% to 12.5%, while the proportion of those aged 55-64 has decreased from 10.9% to 10.1%.
+By 2041, Ashfield - South's age composition is expected to change significantly.
+The number of residents aged 75-84 is projected to grow by 78%, reaching 1,417 from 794.
 This growth will be led by the aging population dynamic, with those aged 65 and above comprising 63% of the projected growth.
 Conversely, the number of residents aged 25-34 is expected to decrease by 156.